Ingram de Ketenis: Death and memorial

 One of the most notable facts about Ingram is his planned funeral monument.
 In the 1380s a memorial stone and a partially incomplete inscription were prepared for him at the church of Tealing; this monument has survived, and lay in a recess in the north wall of the modern (early 19th century) church, having been moved from the earlier church one mile away.
-It reads as follows: heyr lyis Ingram of kethenys prist maystir in arit ersdene of dunkeldyn made in his xxxii yhere prayis for hym yat deyit hafand lx ... [sic] ... yherys of eld in the yher of cryst M: ccc: lxxx ...
-[SIC] ...
-Translated into modern English, this is "Here lies Ingram of Kethenys, Priest, Master in Arts, Archdeacon of Dunkeldyn, made in his thirty-second year.
-Pray for him that died, having (reached) sixty (blank) years of age, in the year of Christ 1380".
+The stone reads:

 The blanks after his age and the date indicate that he expected death soon (within ten years) in 1380, but in the event, Ingram lived into the second half of the first decade of the 15th century.
 Ingram was still alive on 6 April 1407, but was dead by July 1408, when a papal document confirms his recent death and the resulting vacancy in the church of Tealing.
 The inscription is probably the earliest, or earliest known inscription, written in Scotland north of the River Forth in the English language.